bynux-gh/bynfont/README.md

 `bynfont` is a well-balanced mix of modern-looking glyphs, differentiable characters (0/O, l/1), rudimentary Powerline support, and a sleek style more similar to modern programming fonts.

-The font uses [Tamzen For Powerline 8x16](https://github.com/sunaku/tamzen-font) as a base (with a few minor design tweaks), but takes the box-drawing characters from [Terminus](https://terminus-font.sourceforge.net/).
+The font uses [Tamzen For Powerline 8x16](https://github.com/sunaku/tamzen-font) as a base and overhauls it, taking the box-drawing characters from [Terminus](https://terminus-font.sourceforge.net/).

-In addition, some symbols have been swapped around and replaced for use in emoticons
+Some symbols have been swapped around and replaced for use in emoticons; others have more sensible and commonly-used characters in place of them.

 ![](./assets/font.png)